 3 tips to help your garden thrive in hot weather

-Summer is well-and-truly here.
+It certainly has been a long hot summer for many parts of Australia!
 And while that’s great news for most of us, Australia’s ever unpredictable climate means some of our favourite plants might be suffering in silence.
 Scorched leaves, dry, nutrient-sapped soil and fungal diseases are just some of the horticultural challenges that come with extreme heat.

 What’s the best way to protect plants from the harsh Australian sun?